 You are not eligible for financial aid unless you have completed your secondary education.
-We will require you to
+We we provide a copy of your high school diploma or GED for proof. ill require you to REST OF PAGE INTENTIONALLY LEFT BLANK

 AVAILABLE FINANCIAL AID PROGRAMS